-MY-BASIC offers a set of frequently used function libraries which provides some fundamental numeric and string functions.
-These function names couldn't be used as a user-defined identifier as well.
+MY-BASIC supplies a set of frequently used function libraries which provides some fundamental numeric and string functions.
+These function names couldn't be used as a user-defined variable identifier either.
 For details of these functions, see the figure bellow:

 Туре Name Description

 Numeric ABS Returns the absolute value of a number

 SGN Returns the sign of a number

 SQR Returns the arithmetic square root of a

 number

 FLOOR Returns the greatest integer not greater

+1

 than a number

 CEIL Returns the least integer not less than a

 number

 FIX Returns the integer trimmed format of a

 number

 ROUND Returns the specified value to the nearest

 integer of a number

 SRND Sets the seed of random number

 RND Returns a random float number between

-[0.0, 1.0] by RND, or [0, max] by

-RND(max), or [MIN, MAX] by RND(min,

-max)
+0.0 and 1.0

 SIN Returns the sine of a number

 cos Returns the cosine of a number

 TAN Returns the tangent of a number

 ASIN Returns the arcsine of a number

 ACOS Returns the arccosine of a number

 ATAN Returns the arctangent of a number

 EXP Returns the base-e exponential of a

 number

 LOG Returns the base-e logarithm of a number

 String ASC Returns the integer ASCII code of a

 character

 CHR Returns the character of an integer ASCII

 code

 LEFT Returns a given number of characters

 from the left of a string

 MID Returns a given number of characters

 from a given position of a string

 RIGHT Returns a given number of characters

 from the right of a string

-STR Returns the string type value of a number,
+STR Returns the string type value of a number

-or format a class instance with the

-TOSTRING function

-Common VAL Returns the number type value of a string,
+VAL Returns the number type value of a string

-or the value of a dictionary iterator,

-overridable for referenced usertype and

-class instance

-LEN Returns the length of a string or an array,
+Common LEN Returns the length of a string or an array,

-or the element count of a LIST or a DICT,
+or the element count of a LIST or a DICT

-overridable for referenced usertype and

-class instance

 Input & PRINT Outputs number or string to the standard

 Output output stream, user redirectable

-INPUT Inputs number or string from the standard
+INPUT Inputs number or string from the

-input stream, user redirectable
+standard input stream, user redirectable

-Be aware that all these functions besides PRINT and INPUT require a pair of brackets to surround arguments; the RND statement is a little special, it supports both with and without brackets, see the figure for detail.
+Be aware that all those functions besides PRINT and INPUT require a pair of brackets to surround arguments.